 - 1. This is the procedure for dealing with complaints for the Viking Academy Trust and applies to all schools in the Trust.
 Within this document, where the word "school" or "academy" is used, it applies to all within the Viking Academy Trust. - 2.
 This procedure will apply to most general complaints received by a school.
 It is not intended to cover those matters for which there is a specific statutory process to object, complain or appeal. - 3.
 Complaints about delivery of the National Curriculum and the provision of religious education and collective worship should be handled under the requirements of Section 409 of the Education Act 1996. - 4.
 Separate procedures also exist for appeals about special needs assessments and school admissions and exclusions.
 (See the respective SEN and Admissions Policies) - 5.
 Concerns about allegations of child abuse and staff discipline must be dealt with through the separate agreed procedures that have been adopted for these purposes. - 6.
 Guidance on dealing with complaints linked to racism is contained in Annex B. - 7.
-The school will make parents aware of the existence of their complaints procedure, perhaps through inclusion in the school's prospectus, with reference in the annual report to parents.
+The school has made parents aware of the existence of the complaints procedure through inclusion in the school's prospectus and on the school and trust websites.